zhanglab/psamm/docs/commands.rst

     $ neato -O -Tpdf -n2 {path to DOT file}

-"pdf" in "-Tpdf" in the command above can be replaced by any other image format that supported by  `Graphviz` program.
+"pdf" in "-Tpdf" in the command above can be replaced by any other image format that supported by the `Graphviz` program.

 You can also generate the network image through the `vis` command directly: